macloo/python-beginners/README.md

 The one thing I dislike in Sweigart’s book is his assumption that we would be using IDLE.
 We write our code in [Atom](https://atom.io/) and run it in Terminal (or PowerShell on Windows).

+## One-time how-to documents

+* [Command Line Tips](http://bit.ly/mm-commandline) &mdash; How to navigate among your files and folders in the Terminal.
+* [Getting Started with Python 3](http://bit.ly/py3-quick-install) &mdash; How to install Python 3 and get it running.

 ## Week 01

 Students read chapters 1 and 2 in Sweigart.
 Some scripts in the **week01** folder are based on Sweigart’s &mdash; naturally, he has more examples than only these.
 See the README in the **week01** folder for more information.